mvadari/xrpl-docs/Permissioned DEX XLS.md

 This feature will require an amendment, tentatively titled `featurePermissionedDEX`.

 ### 1.1.
 Background: The Current State of Permissioning and Compliance on the XRPL

-* Goal: Compliance by Design
-* Deposit Auth
-* Authorized Trustlines
-* Clawback
-* Freezing
-* Multisign
-* Payment paths
-* Why all this isn't enough - DEX activity
+The XRPL has made significant strides toward a compliance-by-design framework, incorporating several features to enhance transparency and control.
+These tools aim to facilitate regulatory adherence while preserving the platform's decentralized ethos.

+They include:

+* **Deposit Auth:** Offers granular control over incoming funds, allowing issuers to define specific conditions for accepting deposits.
+* **Authorized Trustlines:** Enables precise management of asset trustlines, providing issuers with greater oversight over asset distribution.
+* **Clawback:** Provides a mechanism for issuers to reclaim issued assets under specific circumstances, enhancing control and risk mitigation.
+* **Freezing:** Allows accounts to be restricted from sending or receiving funds, aiding in compliance with regulatory requirements.
+* **Multisign:** Introduces additional layers of authorization, enhancing security and compliance for sensitive transactions.
+* **Payment Paths:** Offers flexible transaction routing, which can be leveraged for compliance purposes, such as ensuring funds pass through specific intermediaries.

+While these features provide an excellent foundation for compliance, they fall short in one crucial area: the use of the DEX.

 ### 1.2.
 Terminology

 * **Offer Crossing**: Two offers **cross** if one is selling a token at a price that's actually lower than the price the other is offering to buy it at.
 * **Offer Filling**: Two offers **fill** each other if the trade executes and the sale goes through.
 Offers can be partially filled, based on the flags (settings) of the offers.
 * **Permissioned DEX**: The subset of the DEX that operates within the rules of a specific domain.
-* **Open DEX**: The unpermissioned DEX that has no restrictions.
+* **Open DEX**: The un-permissioned DEX that has no restrictions.
 * **Permissioned Offer/Payment**: An offer/cross-currency payment that can only be filled by offers that are a part of a specific domain.
 * **Open Offer/Payment** or **Unpermissioned Offer/Payment**: An offer/cross-currency payment that is able to trade on the open DEX or potentially in permissioned DEXes, but doesn't have any restrictions itself.
 * **Valid Domain Offer/Payment**: An offer/cross-currency payment that satisfies the rules of a domain (i.e. the account is a domain member, and the tokens in the offer are accepted).
-This can be a permissioned _or_ open offer.
+This must be a permissioned offer.

 ### 1.3.
 Basic Flow

 #### 1.3.1.
 Initial setup
 * Owen, a domain owner, creates his domain with a set of KYC credentials and allowed tokens (including a certain USD and EUR).
 * Tracy, a trader, is operating in Owen's regulatory environment and has strict regulatory requirements - she cannot receive liquidity from non-KYCed accounts.
 She has one of Owen's accepted KYC credentials, and will only be placing permissioned offers.
 * Marko, a market maker, wants to arbitrage offers in Owen's domain, as there is often a significant price difference inside and outside.
 He obtains one of the KYC credentials that Owen's domain accepts.
-However, he will not be placing permissioned offers, only open offers, to access as much liquidity as possible.
+He will be placing both permissioned _and_ open offers.

 #### 1.3.2.
 Trading Scenario 1

 * Tracy places a permissioned offer on the XRP-USD orderbook.
 There are no other offers on that orderbook that are a part of the domain.
 * Marko notices that there is a significant price difference between Tracy's offer and the rest of the orderbook.
-He now submits an open offer to cross and fill Tracy's offer.
+He now submits a permissioned offer to cross and fill Tracy's offer.

 #### 1.3.3.
 Trading Scenario 2
 * Marko has placed open offers on the XRP-EUR orderbook.